 - A governance mechanism in which Celo Gold holders must stake to participate in decision-making processes.

-Celo Gold, the reserve currency, will have a fixed supply; half of this is allocated directly to the multi-collateral reserve, and half is sold for other cryptoassets which are allocated to the reserve.
+cGLD contributes to the reserves that collateralize Celo stablecoins while also having a dual-functionality as a utility and governance token with specific functions including the right to operate a validator node and the right to vote for validators and governance decisions.
+The token will be issued at the launch of Celo's mainnet, expected sometime in Q2 2020 and will have a total supply of 1 billion; with 600 million released upon mainnet launch and the remaining 400 million released over the token's issuance schedule.
+A more detailed explanation of cGLD's supply model is found here.
 All Celo stablecoins are backed by a single reserve pool.
-Though Celo invisions many regional stablecoins to be created on the network, the first will be Celo USD.
+Though Celo envisions many regional stablecoins to be created on the network, the first will be Celo USD.
 The protocol will adjust to fluctuations in the market value of Celo USD as follows: when above the peg, the protocol creates new stablecoins and uses them to purchase a basket of other cryptoassets through the DEX, and adds them to the reserve.
 When the stablecoin is below the peg, reserve holdings will be sold to purchase the stablecoin.
 This process aims to mimic central bank processes of open market operations.
-There is a variable transfer fee for Celo Gold, designed to encourage long term holding; when the reserve ratio is low, transfer fees are higher.
-All Celo transactions are validated in a Proof of Stake system by Gold holders.
+There is a variable transfer fee for cGLD, designed to encourage long term holding; when the reserve ratio is low, transfer fees are higher.
 The team has conducted a stability analysis to model various scenarios around fluctuation in the stablecoin’s price.